rage/java-programming/data/part-9/2-interfaces.md

 The Collection interface also determines how the collection is iterated over.
 Any class that implements the Collection interface, either directly or indirectly, inherits the functionality required for a `for-each` loop.

 <!-- Luodaan vielä hajautustaulu ja käydään erikseen läpi siihen liittyvät avaimet ja arvot. -->
-Let's create a hash table, and iterate over its keys and values.
+Let's create a hash map, and iterate over its keys and values.

 <!-- ```java